 The Pinnacle and Ultima metal liners cause friction between the cup and the ball-shaped replacement head of the thigh bone.
 This can cause the device to prematurely erode and release metal ions that have short-term side effects and possible long-term effects.

 Over the short term, the cobalt and chromium particles that are released can cause inflammation in the joint.
 That results in pain and difficulty of movement.
 Long term, possible adverse side effects include cobalt poisoning, which could cause cognitive and cardiac damage.
-Despite these known issues with the Pinnacle system, DePuy has not recalled it.
-That is not the case with DePuy’s ASR systems.
+Despite these known issues with the Pinnacle system, DePuy never recalled it.
+Instead, the metal liner was discontinued in mid-2013.

 DePuy’s ASR XL Acetabular System Recalled